 The Arab air transport market grew from 3 million passengers in 1965, which constituted less than 1% of the global air transport market, to about 185 million passengers in 2015, constituting around 6% of the global air transport market.
 Arab Airports dealt in 1965 with 3 million passengers and grew to become global hubs in every sense of the word as they are dealing with more than 325 million passengers in 2015.
-This growth journey was accompanied by a parallel expansion of Arab airlines: From operating 86 aircraft in 1965 with an average age of about 12 years, to operating 1,200 aircraft in 2015 with an average age of 7.2 years, and from airlines which carried 2.2 million passengers in 1965 to global carriers which transported about 195 million passengers in 2015.
+This growth journey was accompanied by a parallel expansion of Arab airlines: From operating 86 aircraft in 1965 with an average age of about 12 years, to operating 1,200 aircraft in 2015 with an average age of 7.2 years, and from airlines which carried 2.2 million passengers in 2015.